 - Quarter credits are calculated by multiplying Semester credits by 1.5

 - Evaluators will review previous transcripts toward the selected degree or certificate and bring in relevant credit.
-If changing a program of study that additional courses taken previously may qualify for, submit a NEW credit evaluation request.
+If changing a program of study that additional courses taken previously may qualify for, submit a NEW Application for Evaluation of Incoming Credits.

 - Only completed and graded undergraduate college level (typically 100-200 level courses) will be evaluated.
 Any courses that appear “in progress” on an official transcript will not be considered.

 - Courses from other colleges and universities are reviewed for equivalencies at North Seattle College.
 We cannot grant repeat credit for equivalency courses already taken at North Seattle College.

 - Credits with less than a “D” or “1.0” grade are not considered.
 Only 15 credits of “D” or “1.0-1.4” grades will be considered.

 - Grades earned at other institutions are not calculated into your North Seattle College GPA.
 Only courses at NSC will count towards the overall GPA.